Programming641/computer_vision_algorithm2/README.md

 Once it finds the closest match, it replaces the pixel RGB values with the closest match RGB values.

 There are about 30 - 40 color groups.
 So you will have only 30 to 40 pixels values to work with! instead of 100s of pixel values!

-----------------------   WARNING   -----------------------

-there is a bug in getting the closest values of color group.
-I will fix this when I get a chance.

-I am suspecting the code below is the culprit.
-I did not really check what this code does.
-I just found it from the internet and just used it without actually investigating what this code does.

-    key_min = min(difference_dict.keys(), key=(lambda k: difference_dict[k]))